IEEEBerkeley/hope-www/labs/charger/schematic.rst

 design.
 When designing PCBs, many high-level design choices depend on the cost and availability of parts!

 Digi-Key and Mouser are two commonly used electronic component distributors.
 We've provided pre-filled links to Digi-Key's component search or compare product tools to help narrow down your search.

 As mentioned in lecture, you should start a Bill of Materials (BOM).
 A BOM is a spreadsheet or table with the quantity, value, part number, cost, and other information about the parts you decide to use. *Make sure to include a 'description' column in this BOM and put in a description for each component on how you chose the part.*

 Connectors
 ----------
 - Select an **input connector**

-  - The prefilled Digi-Key search tool link can be found `here <https://www.digikey.com/short/j29839>`_

-    - When creating a design from scratch, this is where you would look to find the right connector.
-As you can see there are 38,348 components to choose from.
+  - Digi-Key carries over 38,000 `rectangular male header pins
+    <https://www.digikey.com/short/j29839>`_.
+You'd start your search here if
+    you were working on your own design.

   - In order to make the choice easier, select the best connector to use from these `5 choices <https://www.digikey.com/short/j29q00>`_ and add it to